E. 96th Avenue Widening Project

 Current Status and Impacts

 • The current traffic pattern between Chambers and Nucla is one lane in each direction.
-Currently there is a dedicated left turn lane onto Chambers Rd.
-We do ask Fronterra Village residents to access the Fronterra Village subdivision from Chambers Rd to prevent long queueing times on westbound E. 96th for vehicles trying to turn left into the subdivision from E. 96th Ave.
+Currently there is a dedicated left turn lane onto Chambers Road.
+We ask Fronterra Village residents to access the neighborhood from Chambers to prevent long queueing times on westbound 96th Avenue for vehicles trying to turn left into the neighborhood.

-• The intersection of Chambers Rd is scheduled to be reconstructed later this year.
-When this occurs, there will not be a dedicated left turn at Chambers from E. 96th Avenue.
-While the Chambers Road Intersection is under construction, residents of Fronterra Village are encouraged to access the subdivision from westbound E. 96th or use 104th Avenue from the north to Chambers Road.
+• The intersection of 96th Avenue and Chambers Road is scheduled to be reconstructed later this year.
+When this occurs, there will not be a dedicated left turn at Chambers from E. 96th Avenue, and residents will be asked to access the neighborhood differently to help traffic patterns.

 Construction Progress